Infrared

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2539004/

-- Blood pressure and heart rate during sauna bathing correspond to cardiac responses during submaximal dynamic exercise
+- The blood pressure and heart rate during the sauna bath correspond to the cardiac responses during submaximal dynamic exercise

 https://pubmed.ncbi.nlm.nih.gov/31126559/

-- Elimination of persistent toxins from the human body
+- Removal of persistent toxins from the human body

 https://pubmed.ncbi.nlm.nih.gov/20400489/

-- Blood, urine, and sweat (BUS) testing: monitoring and excretion of bioaccumulative toxic elements
+- Blood, urine and sweat test (BUS): monitoring and excretion of bioaccumulated toxic elements

 https://pubmed.ncbi.nlm.nih.gov/21057782/